h6ah4i/android-advancedrecyclerview/docs/swipeable.md

     @Override
     public void onSetSwipeBackground(MyViewHolder holder, int position, int type) {
-        // You can set background color to holder.itemView.
+        // You can set background color/resource to holder.itemView.

         // The argument "type" can be one of the followings;
         // - Swipeable.DRAWABLE_SWIPE_NEUTRAL_BACKGROUND